kadikraman/react-native-v2/lessons/styling-exercise-solution.md

 export default App;
 ```

 This is looking good, but you might have noticed there are a lot of repeated styles between the two boxes and this can get cumbersome pretty quickly.
-Thankfully there is a way around this.
-The `style` prop also accepts an _array_ of styles, so instead of `style={styles.cyanBox}` we could pass in two sets of styles: `style={[styles.box, styles.cyan]}`.
+Lets break these out and use the style array instead:

 ```js
 <View style={[styles.box, styles.cyan]}>